PatrickJS/PatrickJS-starter/README.md

  * The VS Code chrome debug extension support can be done via `launch.json` see issue [#144](https://github.com/AngularClass/angular2-webpack-starter/issues/144#issuecomment-164063790)
 * How do I make the repo work in a virtual machine?
  * You need to use `0.0.0.0` so revert these changes [#205](https://github.com/AngularClass/angular2-webpack-starter/pull/205/files)
+* What are the naming conventions for Angular 2?
+ * please see issue [#185](https://github.com/AngularClass/angular2-webpack-starter/issues/185) and PR [196](https://github.com/AngularClass/angular2-webpack-starter/pull/196)

 # Support, Questions, or Feedback
 > Contact us anytime for anything about this repo or Angular 2